 Few men came to have more influence on racing in Australasia in the last two decades of the twentieth century than Robert Edmund Sangster.
 Born 23 May 1936, Sangster grew up in a mansion near the Hoylake Golf Club, Liverpool, England, the only child of Vernon Sangster who had founded the Vernons Pools Company ten years earlier.
-Robert was educated at the exclusive Repton School in Derbyshire, the school featured in the acclaimed 1939 film ‘Goodbye, Mr Chips’ and apart from Sangster, numbers amongst its notable and eclectic alumni Roald Dahl, Harold Abrahams and Jeremy Clarkson.
+Robert was educated at the exclusive Repton School in Derbyshire, the school featured in the acclaimed 1939 film ‘Goodbye, Mr Chips’ and apart from Sangster, numbered amongst its notable and eclectic alumni were Roald Dahl, Harold Abrahams and Jeremy Clarkson.
 Sangster distinguished himself more by his sports than his academic achievements at the school involving boxing, cricket and football.
 Upon finishing at Repton, he completed his Army National Service by serving in the Cheshire Regiment, although he never received a commission.
 Perhaps his most notable achievement while wearing khaki came when winning a brigade heavyweight boxing championship while based in Berlin.
 Soon afterwards he joined the family business of football pools at Aintree, a stone’s throw from the famous racecourse.
 At the time, Vernons were second to Littlewoods in the operation of football pools in the United Kingdom with about 30% of the market.

 Sangster was introduced to thoroughbred racing through his friend, Nick Robinson.
 Robinson suggested that Sangster place a wager on a horse called Chalk Stream, owned by his father, Sir Foster Robinson, in the 1960 Lincoln Handicap.
 Chalk Stream finished unplaced but Sangster so enjoyed the experience that he later bought the horse for £1,000 as a wedding present for his fiancée and first wife, Christine.
 It seemed a good idea at the time.
 Sangster said: “I was about twenty-four and getting too slow to play football for Birkenhead Park and I wanted something to do on a Saturday.”
 Chalk Stream, trained by Eric Cousins, not far from Sangster’s Cheshire base, won the Liverpool Autumn Cup that year at Aintree, and the following April brought off a good gamble in landing the Jubilee Handicap at Kempton Park.
 Sangster never played football again.
 He was hooked!
 Attracted by the raffish glamour of the racecourse, the wealthy young man began acquiring well-bred fillies to establish his own stud which he did when in 1964 he bought the Swettenham farm of 200 acres, near Congleton, in Cheshire.
 Sangster’s first major win in a flat race came with Brief Star in the 1969 Ayr Gold Cup, also trained by Cousins.